NxtChg/pieces/js/vue/vs-notify/README.md

 ## Custom notifications

-You can you slot "body" for custom notifications:
+You can use the slot "body" for custom notifications:

 ```html
 <template slot="body" scope="props">